-This paper presents a rudimentary political-economic model of gasoline taxation to explain differences in levels of gasoline taxation across countries and states.
-Our model highlights the interaction between citizens' decisions on purchasing a fuelefficient or fuel-inefficient car on the one hand and the median voter's decision on the gasoline tax on the other.
-We show that this interaction can put society into a climate trap, where a majority enacts a low gasoline tax while another majority would benefit from a higher gasoline tax and fewer emissions.
+Our model highlights the interaction between citizens' decisions on purchasing a fuel-efficient or fuel-inefficient car on the one hand and the median voter's decision on the gasoline tax on the other.
+We show that this interaction can put society into a political climate trap, where a majority enacts a low gasoline tax while another majority would benefit from a higher gasoline tax and fewer emissions.

 In our model, a gasoline tax can correct a negative externality.
-It also redistributes income from citizens who drive in fuel-inefficient cars, often big cars, to citizens who drive in fuel-efficient cars, often small cars.
-As illustrated above, the composition of the car fleet differs dramatically between Europe and the United States.
+It also redistributes income from citizens who drive in fuel-inefficient cars, often big cars, to citizens who drive in fuel-efficient cars, often small cars.3 As illustrated above, the composition of the car fleet differs dramatically between Europe and the United States.
 A high gasoline tax benefits a majority of small-car owners in Europe but hurts a majority of big-car owners in the United States.
 As a result, a typical median-voter model predicts that gasoline taxes are higher in Europe than in the United States.
-These redistributive consequences help to explain differences in gasoline taxes across countries.
-Bluntly speaking, our result rests on the idea that in democracies, visible policies often favor a majority.
+These redistributive consequences help to explain differences in gasoline taxes across countries.4